Myndex/apca-introduction/analysis.md

 Also, the original, which still exists in WCAG 2.0 is also not using the correct math for the conversion to luminance (this was only recently corrected for WCAG 2.2), though this is a minor issue, it points to the lack of due diligence in developing the original WCAG 2 contrast math.

 > [!CAUTION]
-> ### 1.4.3 was not tested and not peer reviewed, not based on empirical evidence, and was even objected to by IBM back in 2007.
-It is still objected to, and should never be codified into law.
+> ### SC 1.4.3 was not empirically validated, was not peer reviewed, and was objected to by IBM during its development in 2007.
+The scientific basis for its specific threshold values remains unsupported.

 .